-“Market Disruption Event” shall mean, with respect to a Floating Price Source, any of the following events(the existence of which shall be determined in good faith by Party B): (a) the failure of the Floating Price Source to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant futures contract, options contract or commodity on the exchange or market (e.g. [IPE]) acting as the Floating Price Source (the “Exchange”); (c) the temporary or permanent discontinuance or unavailability of any relevant Floating Price Source; (d) the temporary or permanent closing of any Exchange acting as the Floating Price Source; (e) the imposition of trading limits by the Exchange such that there are limits on the range within which the price of the relevant commodity may fluctuate in the prompt month and the closing or settlement price of such commodity on such day is at the upper or lower limit of that range; (f) a material change in the formula for or the method of determining the Floating Price; or (g) a material change in the content, composition or constitution of the relevant commodity.
+“Market Disruption Event” shall mean, with respect to a Floating Price Source, any of the following events: (a) the failure of the Floating Price Source to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading on the exchange or market (e.g. Nord Pool ASA) acting as the Floating Price Source (the “Exchange”); (c) the temporary or permanent discontinuance or unavailability of any relevant Floating Price Source; (d) the temporary or permanent closing of the Exchange acting as the Floating Price Source; (e) the imposition of trading limits by the Exchange such that there are limits on the range within which the price of the relevant commodity may fluctuate in the prompt month and the closing or settlement price of such commodity on such day is at the upper or lower limit of that range; or (f) a material change in the formula for or the method of determining the Floating Price.

-“Merger Event” shall mean, with respect to a party or its Guarantor, if any (in each case, “X”), the consolidation or amalgamation with, merger with or into, or transfer of all or substantially all of its assets to, another entity and (1) at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee entity fails to assume all the obligations of X under the Contract or any Credit Support Document to which it or its predecessor was a party by operation of law or pursuant to an agreement reasonably satisfactory to the other party or (2) the creditworthiness of the resulting, surviving or transferee entity is materially weaker, in the reasonable opinion of the other party, than that of X, immediately prior to such action; provided, however, that the events specified in this definition shall not constitute a “Merger Event” with respect to Party B or Party A, as the case may be (the “Affected Party”) if (i) the resulting, surviving or transferee entity of such Affected Party assumes all of the obligations of such Affected Party under this Agreement by operation of law or pursuant to an agreement reasonably satisfactory to the other party and (ii) the resulting, surviving or transferee entity is directly or indirectly owned by the Affected Party's Guarantor, if any, and all Credit Support Documents provided by such Guarantor, if any, remain in full force and effect after such event, or the Affected Party establishes and maintains Performance Assurance, in an amount satisfactory to the other party within two (2) Business Days of such party’s written request.
+“Merger Event” shall mean, with respect to a party or its Credit Support Provider, if any (in each case, “X”), the consolidation or amalgamation with, merger with or into, or transfer of all or substantially all of its assets to, another entity and (a) at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee entity fails to assume all the obligations of X under the Agreement or any Credit Support Document to which it or its predecessor was a party by operation of law or pursuant to an agreement reasonably satisfactory to the other party or (b) the creditworthiness of the resulting, surviving or transferee entity is materially weaker, in the reasonable opinion of the other party, than that of X, immediately prior to such action; provided, however, that the events specified in this definition shall not constitute a “Merger Event” with respect to Party B or Party A, as the case may be (hereinafter the “Affected Party”) if (i) the resulting, surviving or transferee entity of such Affected Party assumes all of the obligations of such Affected Party under the Agreement by operation of law or pursuant to an agreement reasonably satisfactory to the other party and (ii) the resulting, surviving or transferee entity is directly or indirectly owned by the Affected Party's Credit Support Provider, if any, and all Credit Support Documents provided by such Credit Support Provider, if any, remain in full force and effect after such event.

-“Notice of Exercise” means, in respect of an Option (or Swaption), irrevocable notice given by Buyer to Seller (which may be given orally, including by telephone, unless otherwise specified in the Confirmation) of exercise of the right(s) granted pursuant to the Option during the hours specified in the Confirmation (if no hours are specified, then prior to [ ] [Oslo] time) on any Business Day during the Exercise Period.
+“Notice of Exercise” means, in respect of an Option (or Swaption), irrevocable notice given by Buyer to Seller (which may be given orally, including by telephone, unless otherwise specified in the Confirmation) of exercise of the right(s) granted pursuant to the Option during the hours specified in the Confirmation on any Business Day during the Exercise Period.

-“Option” shall mean any Transaction that is a Cap, Floor, or Swaption and is identified in the relevant Confirmation as an Option.
+[“Option” shall mean any Transaction that is a Cap, Floor Swaption or Asian Option and is identified in the relevant Confirmation as an Option.]